AlmasB/CI517/lectures/lecture9/PITCHME.md

 ---

 ### Lecture 9 - Scripting and domain-specific languages

+> "There is no programming language that will prevent programmers from making bad programs." - Larry Flon

 - how can we write bespoke code per game object without adding complexity to engine/game code?
 - how can we improve the compile time of game code?